KD9YQK/ARES_Sim_1/operators/Operator_06_Public_Works.md

 If Net Control gives an assignment:

 Acknowledge that you are passing the instruction to Public Works Lead.
 Wait for the Game Master before reporting completion.

-## Later Instructions

-If assigned to Oak and 6th, the Game Master may later tell you the hazard perimeter is improved.

-If assigned to south-side access, the Game Master may later tell you medical and resident movement is improved.

-If assigned to east blockage, the Game Master may later tell you work has started, but access will not be cleared during the exercise.

 ## Restrictions